-FRQ based on Kothari et al. (2008) calculated for each year in each industry; FRQ based on Jones (1991) mode calculated for each year in each industry FRQ based on Dechow and Dichev, 2002 calculated for each year in each industry; DummyAudCom: firms recorded 1 if audit committee existed, otherwise 0; AudFactor: quality of audit committee calculated based on component factor analysis obtained from 4 characteristics : qualification, majority of independence, independent chair and size; AudComScaled is total score of audit committee from the four characteristics divided on 4; RiskFactor: AudFactor: quality of risk committee calculated based on component factor analysis obtained from 4 characteristics are qualification, majority of independence, independent chair and size; AudComScaled is total score of audit committee from the four characteristics divided on 4; RiskFactor: AudFactor: quality of risk committee calculated based on component factor analysis obtained from 4 characteristics which are qualification, majority of independence, independence, independent chair and size; AudComScaled is total score of audit committee from the four characteristics divided on 4; RiskFactor: AudFactor: quality of risk committee calculated based on component factor analysis obtained from 4 characteristics which are qualification, majority of independence, independent and size; AudComScaled is total score of audit committee calculated in the big accounting firm: ROA: Return of Asset, BM: firms' book value divided on market value; RavGrowth: firms' total revenue growth calculated as the difference of total revenue in year t and t-1: MajIndDir: is firm-specific governance measure calculated if firm's has majority independent board of directors 1, otherwise 0; GovFactor: score obtained after factor analysis of country investor protection index (which covers extent of directors and managers) and country level governance (which covers regulatory quality and control of corruption): MCapDev: country level measure calculated total stock
+FRQ based on Kothari et al. (2008) calculated for each year in each industry; FRQ pased on Jones (1991) mode calculated for each year in each industry FRQ policity.
+2002 calculated for each year in each industry; DummyAudCom: firms recorded 1 if audit committee existed, otherwise 0; AudFactor: quality of audit committee calculated based on component factor analysis obtained from 4 characteristics: qualification, majority of independence, independent chair and size; AudComScaled is total score of audit committee from the four characteristics divided on 4; RiskFactor: AudFactor: quality of risk committee calculated based on component factor analysis obtained from 4 characteristics which are qualification, majority of independence, independent chair and size; Size: natural log of firms' market value proxy for firm's size; Leverage: total short and long term debt over total asset; Auditig; firm is reported 1 if at least one of auditor in year t is from the big accounting firm: ROA: Return of Asset, BM: firms' book value divided on market value; RavGrowth: firms' total revenue growth calculated as the difference of total revenue in year t and t-1: MajIndDir: is firm-specific governance measure calculated if firm's has majority independent board of directors 1, otherwise 0: MoreComDir: Busyness measure if the chairman of the board is a member in at least one of the board committee 1, otherwise 0: DualityCEO: if firm's chairman and CEO is one person 1, otherwise 0; GovFactor: score obtained after factor analysis of country investor protection index (which covers extent of director liability and ease of shareholders' suit against directors and managers) and country level governance (which covers regulatory quality and control of corruption): MCapDev: country level measure calculated total stock market divided on GDP in year t and country i.